amndavan/BRSPOmicsLite2026_FinalWeek/README.md

 ![Fig 2B.](https://github.com/amndavan/BRSPOmicsLite2026_FinalWeek/blob/9fc78ac27789847c5abed6fa53a2c10afe75fb4b/figures/VOL%20Plot%20E13_5%20vs%20E11_5.png)
 - **C**
 ![Fig 2C.](https://github.com/amndavan/BRSPOmicsLite2026_FinalWeek/blob/9fc78ac27789847c5abed6fa53a2c10afe75fb4b/figures/VOL%20Plot%20E13_5%20vs%20E9_5.png)
-> Figure 2.
-Volcano plot showing differentially expressed genes between Control and DF+DHF patients.
-Red dots represent significantly upregulated genes, blue dots represent significantly downregulated genes, and black dots indicate non-significant genes (Padj≤0.05) (A).
-MA plot displaying the relationship between log₂ fold change and mean log₂ expression levels, highlighting significantly upregulated (red) and downregulated (blue) genes (B).
-UMAP projection illustrating sample clustering based on global gene expression profiles.
-Control samples (purple) and DF+DHF samples (green) form distinct clusters, indicating clear transcriptomic differences between groups (C).
+> Figure 2A-C. Volcano plot showing differentially expressed genes between developmental stages.
+The x-axis represented the log fold change (logFC), while the y-axis showed the statistical significance expressed as −log10(adjusted p-value).
+Genes that were significantly upregulated in were highlighted in red, whereas significantly downregulated genes were shown in blue.
+Genes that did not meet the significance thresholds were displayed in grey (Padj≤0.05).

 ![Fig 3.](https://github.com/amndavan/BRSPOmicsLite2026_FinalWeek/blob/9fc78ac27789847c5abed6fa53a2c10afe75fb4b/figures/Heatmap.png)
-> Figure 2.
-Differential expression and sample clustering analysis of GSE18090 (Control vs Patient).
+> Figure 3.
+Heatmap of the top 100 differentially expressed genes (DEGs) across mouse embryo developmental stages from the GSE8091 dataset.
-Volcano plot showing differentially expressed genes between Control and Patient samples.
-Red dots represent significantly upregulated genes, blue dots represent significantly downregulated genes, and black dots indicate non-significant genes (Padj &lt; 0.05).
-(A) MA plot displaying the relationship between log₂ fold change and mean log₂ expression levels, highlighting significantly upregulated (red) and downregulated (blue) genes (B).
-UMAP projection (n_neighbors = 11) illustrating sample clustering based on global gene expression profiles.
-Control samples (green) and DF+DHF samples (purple) form distinct clusters, indicating clear transcriptomic differences between groups (C).
+The heatmap shows hierarchical clustering of the top 100 DEGs identified from the GSE8091.
+Expression values were normalized and scaled (Z-score) across samples.
+Color intensity indicates relative gene expression levels, with red representing higher expression and blue representing lower expression relative to the gene’s mean expression level.
+The dendrograms on the top and left indicate hierarchical clustering of samples and genes based on expression similarity.
+The annotation bar above the heatmap indicates embryo developmental stages (E), where different colors represent distinct stages of mouse embryonic development.

 The top 5 DEGs are listed in Table 1, and the complete DEG list is available in the GitHub repository.